ciupei-timotei-30323/ROS2-Autonomous-Robot/README.md

 > [!NOTE]
 > Ensure your DDSM115 RS485 adapter is connected and recognized as `/dev/ttyUSB1`, and your RPLidar is on `/dev/ttyUSB0`.
 If they are reversed, you will need to swap the port names in `hardware_bringup.launch.py`.
 >
-> **Motor Initialization:** You do not need to manually initialize or configure the DDSM115 motors before starting the mapping or navigation modes.
+> **Motor Detection:** As long as your motors have been configured with unique IDs 1-4 (see Hardware Setup), you do not need to initialize them every time.
 The `hardware_bringup` automatically detects the connected motors and places them into velocity control mode.

 ```bash
 ros2 launch delivery_robot_bringup hardware_bringup.launch.py